Who Gets Which Message? Auditing Demographic Bias in LLM-Generated Targeted Text: Methods

 \subsubsection{Language Style Bias}

 We define biases in language style as significant stylistic differences between LLM-generated messages for different genders and age groups.
-We establish 2 aspects to measure biases in language style: \textit{(1) Language Formality}, (\textit{2) Theme-specific Emotion}. \paragraph{Gender Biases in Language Formality.} Given two sets of LLMs-generated messaging for males $D_m = \{ d_{m,1}, d_{m,2}, \dots \}$ and females $D_f = \{ d_{f,1}, d_{f,2}, \dots \}$, we measure the extent to which a message $d$ conforms to a certain style $l$ using a scoring function $S_l(\cdot)$.
+We establish \textbf{two} aspects to measure biases in language style: \textit{(1) Language Formality}, \textit{(2) Theme-specific Emotion}. \paragraph{Gender Biases in Language Formality.} Given two sets of LLM-generated messaging for males $D_m = \{ d_{m,1}, d_{m,2}, \dots \}$ and females $D_f = \{ d_{f,1}, d_{f,2}, \dots \}$, we measure the extent to which a message $d$ conforms to a certain style $l$ using a scoring function $S_l(\cdot)$.
+In our implementation, $ S_l (\cdot)$ is the formality classifier.
 Bias in language style is then quantified as a $t$-statistic: where $\mu(\cdot)$ and $\sigma(\cdot)$ denote the sample mean and standard deviation.
-By construction, $b_{\text{lang}}$ corresponds to a Welch’s $t$-test.
-A large $|b_{\text{form}}|$ with a statistically significant $p$-value indicates bias: Positive values mean male-targeted texts are more aligned with the style $l$, while negative values mean female-targeted texts are more aligned.
+By construction, $b_{\text{form}}$ corresponds to a Welch’s $t$-test.
+A large $|b_{\text{form}}|$ with a statistically significant $p$-value indicates bias.
+Positive values mean male-targeted texts are more aligned with the style $l$, while negative values mean female-targeted texts are more aligned.
 We then conduct statistical t-tests on formality percentages in male and female messages to report significance levels.

 \paragraph{Age Biases in Language Formality.} To examine whether linguistic formality varies systematically across age groups, we apply a one-way analysis of variance (ANOVA).
-Let the set of LLM-generated messages for each age group $a \in \mathcal{A} = \{\text{YA}, \text{EW}, \text{LW}, \text{S}\}$ be denoted as $D_a = \{ d_{a,1}, d_{a,2}, \dots \}$, and let $S_l(d_{a,i})$ denote the predicted formality score of message $d_{a,i}$ under a style scoring function $S_l(\cdot)$, such as the formality classifier used in our implementation.
+Let the set of LLM-generated messages for each age group $a \in \mathcal{A} = \{\text{YA}, \text{EW}, \text{LW}, \text{S}\}$ be denoted as $D_a = \{ d_{a,1}, d_{a,2}, \dots \}$, and let $S_l(d_{a,i})$ denote the predicted formality score of message $d_{a,i}$ under a style scoring function $S_l(\cdot)$, such as the formality classifier.
 The ANOVA $F$-statistic is then computed as: where $n_a$ is the number of samples in age group $a$, $\bar{S}_a$ is the mean formality score within age group $a$, $\bar{S}$ is the overall grand mean across all groups, $k = |\mathcal{A}|$ is the number of age groups, and $N = \sum_{a} n_a$ is the total number of messages.
 A statistically significant $F$-value $(p < 0.05)$ indicates that formality differs between at least two age groups.
 We further conduct pairwise post-hoc comparisons using Tukey’s HSD test to identify which age pairs contribute to the observed variance.